mulh8377/vset/README.md

         - kill **working**
             * resets the project back to its basic form

-## vset structure
+## automated project structure
     - bin/
         - temporary storage for executables and backups
-        - backups are generated after build stage
+        - backups are generated from build stage
-        - executables are generated after compiling the backups
+        - executables are generated after compiling bin/backups/
     - doc/
         - temporary storage for storing .md & .txt generated modules and tests
         - docs are generated after build stage